timdewhirst/openpiv-cpp/README.md

 ### Python Bindings

 Python bindings are made through pybind11.
-Building python modules appears to be a non-trivial subject, however as openpivcore is based on vcpkg and cmake, a setup.py is provided to build the core library as well as the python bindings using cmake.
+Building python modules appears to be a non-trivial subject, however a setup.py is provided to build the core library as well as the python bindings using cmake.

-Although vcpkg provides pybind11, this is not used as it has a dependency on vcpkg's python; the aim is to allow the python bindings to work with the user's installed version of python.
-As such, the supplied `pyproject.toml` specifies pybind11 as a required dependency.

 To build using pip/setuptools: